youngker/apparmor-wiki/AppArmorTrustedHelpers.md

 **This is a wip**

 # Introduction
-Trusted helpers are services that have elevated permission in some domain, that AppArmor trusts to help enforce certain policy.
+Trusted helpers are userspace services that have elevated permission in some domain, that AppArmor trusts to help enforce certain policy.
+Trusted helpers may themselves be untrusted and confined in other areas.

+There is no one way to implement a trusted helper, they may be tightly integrated with rules integrated into policy and leveraging the apparmor query infrastructure.
+To a loosely coupled service that shares no information with AppArmor and only queries some AppArmor properties when doing its enforcement.

 # Basics of a Trusted Helper